tufan-io/data-invariants/README.md

 If this sounds like you, Welcome.
 Glad to have found a kindred spirit!

-The rest of this document describes a simple protocol that get's us most of desired control on rough API response data, by imposing a "good-enough-for-most-practical-use" data contract over it.
+The rest of this document describes a simple protocol that gets us most of desired control on rough API response data, by imposing a "good-enough-for-most-practical-use" data contract over it.

 ## Design